St. John's Force™

 • Daily value not established

-Other ingredient: Extra-virgin olive oil, soy lecithin and yellow beeswax.
+Other ingredients: Capsule (Gelatin [Halal], vegetable glycerine, water and carob), extra-virgin olive oil, soy lecithin and yellow beeswax.

 Naturally gluten free.